Trump confronts South African leader with baseless claims of the systematic killing of white farmers

 The South African government says its long-standing affirmative action laws are a cornerstone of its efforts to right the injustices of the white minority rule of apartheid, which denied opportunities to Blacks and other racial groups.

+Following the contentious Oval Office exchange in front of the cameras, Trump hosted Ramaphosa for lunch.

+Asked by a reporter as he left the White House if he thought Trump heard him out, the South African leader responded, “Yes, he did, and it went very well.”

 Imray reported from Johannesburg.
-AP writers Seung Min Kim, Chris Megerian and Darlene Superville contributed reporting.
+AP writers Seung Min Kim, Chris Megerian, Darlene Superville, Sagar Meghani and Ali Swenson contributed reporting.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.